jenpetsmit/eutilities/eutils/elink.md

   * **Example**: Find one-to-one links from protein to gene <br> [https://eutils.ncbi.nlm.nih.gov/entrez/eutils/elink.fcgi?dbfrom=protein&db=gene&id=15718680&id=NP_001098858.1&id=119703751](https://eutils.ncbi.nlm.nih.gov/entrez/eutils/elink.fcgi?dbfrom=protein&db=gene&id=15718680&id=NP_001098858.1&id=119703751)

 ### Required Parameters when input is from the Entrez History server

+When a previous query included historyserver=y, the information retrieved from that query was saved to the History Server.
+Use the following two parameters to write queries to automatically include the infromation on the previous search.
+The saved information includes the Web Environment (WebEnv) string.

 #### query_key